deeplearninc/relaax/README.md

 **How to build your own Docker Image**

-Firstly, navigate to the ALE's folder within `relaax` repo:
+Firstly, navigate to the OpenAI Gym's folder within `relaax` repo:
 ```bash
 $ cd path_to_relaax_repo/environments/OpenAI_Gym
 ```